ietf-wg-acme/acme/draft-ietf-acme-acme.md

 directive in responses for the new-nonce resource, in order to prevent caching of this resource.

-## Account Creation
+## Account Management

 A client creates a new account with the server by sending a POST request to the server's new-account URL.
-The body of the request is a stub account object optionally containing the "contact" and "termsOfServiceAgreed" fields, and optionally the "onlyReturnExisting" and "externalAccountBinding" fields.
+The body of the request is a stub account object containing some subset of the following fields:

 contact (optional, array of string):
 : Same meaning as the corresponding server field defined in {{account-objects}}